Preshy-Jones/Preshy-Jones/README.md

 ### Hi there 👋

 I'm Precious, a Full Stack Developer with over 3 years of working experience.
 I love to transform ideas into reality using code and building exquisite and performant applications.
-I always love learning new technolgies and this has helped me gain skills in a vast array of tech stacks.
+I always love learning new technologies and this has helped me gain skills in a vast array of tech stacks.
 I'm currently learning and building things in the web3 space.

 My current stack includes:
 - React, NextJs, Tailwind, Material UI,Ant design, Chakra UI, Redux, Formik etc. - Frontend development.